loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

     pop and push instructions which exists in most instruction sets.

     Notice here that we are also padding after the 4 byte integer.
-    A pop/push should always be able to expect that it is currently aligned, and this is done to minimize the amount of instructions needed when interacting with the stack.
+    A pop/push should always be able to expect that the pointer to the stack is currently correctly aligned, and this is done to minimize the amount of instructions needed when interacting with the stack.
 If a function is called through FFI for instance, it has no way of knowing if the stack pointer is currently aligned, unless it explicitly checks the current